acsjunior/mysite/content/en/authors/admin/_index.md

 ## About

 I am a data science specialist focused on predictive AI applied to demand planning, working within one of the largest supply chain operations in Latin America.
 Since 2020 at Grupo Boticário, I have led the advancement of predictive modeling in the S&OP process.
-I was promoted to coordinator in 2022 and currently lead a team of data scientists and ML engineers responsible for developing, maintaining, and improving analytical solutions integrated into decision-making.
+I currently lead a multidisciplinary team responsible for developing, maintaining, and improving analytical solutions integrated into decision-making.
 My leadership style combines technical rigor, genuine collaboration, and care for people’s well-being.
 My career includes experience across diverse sectors, contributing to a systemic, pragmatic, and results-driven perspective.